sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-emr-spark-delta.rst

 Delta Support on EMR 7.4
 ----------

-EMR 7.4 by default comes with Delta support, so you can use default delta package by default available to AWS EMR in Fire Insights in Pipeline.
+EMR 7.4 by default comes with Delta support, so you can use default delta package by default available to AWS EMR in Sparkflows in Pipeline.

 #.
 By updating the EMR configuration with CLASSIFICATION: delta-defaults and DELTA_PROPERTIES_KEY_VALUE: "delta.enabled" -> "true" in ``Create EMR JobFlow Node`` from ``Advanced`` tab.